 Bringing your kitten home is an exciting time in any pet lover’s life, but does require some planning before the happy event occurs.
-Kittens should stay with their mother until they are 10-12 weeks of age.
-This gives them the opportunity to wean, have at least one vaccination and learn to.
+Kittens should stay with their mother until they are 10-12 weeks of age to allow them to wean, have at least one vaccination and learn to socialise.
 Socialisation skills are taught by the mother and siblings.

 What do I need to buy?

 Before you bring your kitten home make sure you have all the necessary items he will need.

 - Litter tray, scoop and cat litter: There’s a wide variety of cat litters on the market these days, some better than others.
 It is best to avoid clumping cat litter with kittens.
 Litter trays come in all shapes and sizes such as self-cleaning, covered (or hooded), uncovered.